hpcoloma/project-portfolio-2/README.md

         - 404 page is also created fo the advanced section which is yet to be developed.
             ![Error Page](assets/images/errorpage.png)
-    - No Javascript Page is also
+    - No Javascript Page is also set up if browser has javascript disabled.

 ## **Technology Used**<a name="technology"></a>